How To Make Your Own Custom Family T-shirts

 Get T-shirts from your local craft store.
 I used Micheals because they had a great sale on cotton T-shirts at 3 for $9.99.
 I also purchased a Women’s Gildan V-neck T-shirt for around $5.
 The 4 T-shirts cost around $16.
 That was a great deal!

-Transfer Sheets
+Transfer sheets

 I decided to get the white transfer paper that I picked up from Joann.
 It was a bit cheaper than Micheals because I was able to use a 40% off coupon.
 It cost me $6.44 for 5 sheets.
 The sheets were Jolees Boutique Easy Image Transfer sheets.